How Much Do You Know About Healthcare in Canada?

 The first step to access Canadian healthcare is to determine if you can sign up for Medicare.
 If you are eligible, follow the enrollment process for your province or territory.
 In addition, remember that even if you qualify for this healthcare, not all medical services are covered by this public program.
 To make sure you have dental care, vision care, and prescription drug coverage, you may need to sign up for private insurance, either on your own or through your employer.

 People in Canada who are not eligible for Medicare need to sign up for private health insurance in order to obtain health coverage.
-Fortunately, if you are an expat, there are several global medical insurance plans that provide care in Canada, as well as when you travel outside the country.
+Fortunately, if you are an expat, there are several global health insurance plans that provide care in Canada, as well as when you travel outside the country.

 Without Insurance, Healthcare in Canada is Expensive